 A continuation of Ultrasound Clinical II.

-Continued observation with increasing

-performance of all duties of a sonographer in

-a clinical setting.
-Patient examinations are

-performed under generalized supervision.

-Requires completion of clinical
+Continued observation with increasing performance of all duties of a sonographer in a clinical setting.
+Patient examinations are performed under generalized supervision.
+Requires completion of clinical competencies.

-competencies.

-Prerequisite: DMS 151 with a minimum grade of C and all didactic and lab coursework with a minimum grade of C.
+Prerequisite: DMS 151 with a minimum grade of C and DMS 160 with a minimum grade of C.